How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Suspension of Collection Activities

 When an Offer in Compromise is pending, the IRS suspends collection activities for the duration of the evaluation plus an additional 30 days if the offer is rejected.
-This suspension includes actions like levying your bank accounts or garnishing your wages.
+This suspension includes actions like bank levies or garnishing your wages.
+The IRS may still file a federal tax lien even while bank levies and wage garnishments are paused.
 However, low-income certified applicants are not required to make initial payments during the evaluation period.

 If the IRS does not act on your OIC within two years, the offer is automatically accepted.